Online Metric Matching: Beyond the Worst Case: Semi-Stochastic Setting: Euclidean Metric with Smooth Distributions

-In this section, we assume the metric space to be $[0, 1]^d$ with the Euclidean distance and $\mathbb{D}$ to be $\beta$-smooth\footnote{The smoothness of distributions is a mild technical assumption allowing us to lower bound $\opt(n)$.
-To see the necessity, consider $\mathbb{D}$ a non-smooth distribution supported on a singleton, in which case $\opt(n) = 0$.} for some constant $\beta > 0$, and we will apply \prettyref{thm:framework-stocas-advers} to derive algorithms for both balanced and unbalanced markets.
-In \prettyref{sec:bal-euc-uni}, we focus on uniform distribution, which is a special case of smooth distributions, and give an $O(1)$-competitive algorithm for all $d \geq 1$ in balanced markets.
+In this section, we consider the semi-stochastic setting.
+Moreover, we assume the metric space to be $[0, 1]^d$ with the Euclidean distance and $\mathbb{D}$ to be $\beta$-smooth\footnote{The smoothness of distributions is a mild technical assumption allowing us to lower bound $\optD(n)$.
+To see the necessity, consider $\mathbb{D}$ a non-smooth distribution supported on a singleton, in which case $\optD(n) = 0$.} for some constant $\beta \geq 1$, and we apply \Cref{thm:framework-stocas-advers} to derive algorithms for both balanced and unbalanced markets.

+In \Cref{sec:bal-euc-uni}, for constant $d \geq 1$, we give an $O(1)$-competitive algorithm for balanced markets wth the uniform distribution.

-Next, we consider balanced markets with smooth distributions in \prettyref{sec:bal-euc-smooth}.
-Recall that when $d = 1$, an $O(1)$-competitive algorithm in balanced markets for general distributions\footnote{In \prettyref{sec:tree}, we also give an alternative $O(1)$-competitive algorithm for $d = 1$ in balanced markets with general distributions.} is given by \cite{DBLP:conf/icalp/GuptaGPW19}.
-Moreover, the above algorithm admits an incentive ratio of $O((\log \log \log n)^2)$ for general metrics and distributions.
-However, for $d = 2$ and smooth distributions, we are only able to estimate the optimal offline solution up to a $\Theta(\sqrt{\log n})$ factor, which prevents our approach from achieving an $o(\sqrt{\log n})$ competitive ratio.
-Hence, we only focus on the case where $d \geq 3$.
-In particular, we present an $O(1)$-competitive algorithm for all $d \geq 3$.
+Next, we consider balanced markets with smooth distributions in \Cref{sec:bal-euc-smooth}.
+Recall that for general distributions, \cite{DBLP:conf/icalp/GuptaGPW19} give an $O(1)$-competitive algorithm for balanced markets and $d = 1$, which is $O((\log \log \log n)^2)$-competitive for general metrics.
+However, for $d = 2$ and smooth distributions, we are only able to estimate the optimal offline cost up to a $\Theta(\sqrt{\log n})$ factor, which prevents our analysis from achieving an $o(\sqrt{\log n})$ competitive ratio.
+Hence, we only focus on the case with $d \geq 3$, where we present an $O(1)$-competitive algorithm.